 Like Agrigento, or maybe even more, the thick spirituality permeates the air everywhere you go in Catania, with churches, symbols, madonnas and passers-by who, almost absent-mindedly, make the sign of the Cross in front of their church or saint or protector of any sort.
 Adding to the devotion, a cloister and an unfinished cathedral complete the Sicilian otherworldly scene.

-With so much left to see, I know I will be back to Catania.
+With so much left to see, I know I will be back in Catania.

 Where to stay in Catania